idaholab/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step1.md

 ### Executioner

-The executioner is explained in detail [here](https://mooseframework.inl.gov/syntax/Executioner/).
+The executioner object is explained in detail [here](https://mooseframework.inl.gov/syntax/Executioner/).
 For Step 1 we use these specifications:

 !listing htgr/generic-pbr-tutorial/step1.i block=Executioner